TomSmeets/quest-for-nothing/README.md

 Each executable is compiled as a single unit, with the platform automatically detected based on the `-target` passed to Clang.

-- `clang -o ./out/main src/main.c`
+- `clang --std=c23 -I src --embed-dir=src -o out/main src/qfn/qfn.c`
-- `clang -o ./out/build src/build.c`
+- `clang --std=c23 -I src -o out/build src/build/build.c`

-Note that you will need to generate 'asset.h' once using `out/build asset` when compiling the game.

 # Hot Reloading

-Run `./out/build run src/main.c` to launch the game.
+Run `./out/build run src/qfn/qfn.c` to launch the game.
 Edit any file, and the game will reload while preserving its state.

-For GDB, launch with `gdb --args ./out/build run ./src/main.c` and use the `dir` command to update the source view when needed.
+For GDB, launch with `gdb --args ./out/build run ./src/qfn/qfn.c` and use the `dir` command to update the source view when needed.

 # Version 1.0
 I'd like to release this someday, so keeping it very simple!